Private equity’s requirement for great C-suite leadership is proving to be pandemic-proof.

-“The move to virtual has intensified the process,” says Lindsay Guzowski, Partner at Falcon.
+“The move to virtual has intensified the process,” says Falcon’s Lindsay Guzowski.
 “Every candidate who is coming through the process seems to be undergoing extra steps or engaging with additional interviewers.”

 Certain sponsors have leveraged creative tactics to facilitate in-person interaction – one firm seeking a locally-sourced executive utilized carefully coordinated outdoor walks as de facto interviews.

 While the viability of in-person meetings is slowly returning, PE professionals forced to redefine essential travel have been impressed with the efficacy of modern remote work technology.

 We anticipate virtual tools will play a larger role in both talent acquisition and portfolio management post-Covid-19.

 Uncertainty Condenses the Candidate Pool

 Though top-tier executives continue to enter new deals, the pandemic’s ongoing impact has impacted the overall pool of candidates.

 Many sitting executives who believed they were close to an exit (and thus willing to explore their next position) prior to Covid-19 have been stuck in stasis due to the decline in deal flow, and more executives coping with pre-existing personal or family health issues have removed themselves from consideration.

 Candidate location heavily influences attitude around the pandemic.
 Leaders in New York City are responding very differently than those in rural or midwestern states; the proximity to people who have suffered from Covid-19 has an exponential impact on the attitude of jobseekers and their willingness to take risks.